Heath Lane Surgery, Westfield Avenue, Earl Shilton, Leicester, LE9 7RTTel: 01455 844431

 Heath Lane Surgery is a training practice, we teach doctors wanting to become GP's at the practice.
 These GP Registrars are fully qualified doctors in training to become a GP.

-We currently have severn doctors training with us at the moment, these doctors are:
+We currently have five doctors training with us at the moment, these doctors are:

 Dr Caroline Armstead